About the Computing Quality Mark

-Schools that are able to show good practice in their computing curriculum and procedures can apply for the NCCE’s Computing Mark, which is awarded by STEM Learning on behalf of the National Centre for Computing Education.
+Schools that are able to show good practice in their computing curriculum and procedures can apply for the Computing Quality Mark, which is awarded by STEM Learning on behalf of the National Centre for Computing Education.

-The first step towards gaining the mark involves an online application to your local NCCE Computing Hub.
-Your hub will be notified automatically when you reach the required standard (level 4) across all the dimensions in the framework.
-Following the application, the Computing Hub will check your school’s review to ensure that the school/academy appears (in its responses) to have met the standard.
-Where there is insufficient evidence to award the mark, the Computing Hub will notify the school.
+The first step towards gaining the mark involves an online application via the Computing Quality Framework website.
+Your Computing Hub will be notified automatically when you reach the required standard (level 4) across all the dimensions in the framework.

-If the school is unsuccessful, the Computing Hub will inform them about any gaps that may need addressing.
+If the school is unsuccessful, the asessor will inform them about any gaps that may need addressing.

-The NCCE Computing Mark is active for three years, at which time the school will need to be re-assessed if it wishes to maintain the award.
+The Computing Quality Mark is active for three years, after which the school will need to be re-assessed if it wishes to maintain the award.